ctoth/shooter/readme.txt

 Room summary: r.
 Explore with radar: tab and shift+tab.
 Pick up selected item if it's close enough: p.
-Inventory Screen: i (equip or use item with enter, exit with escape)
+Inventory Screen: i. (equip or use item with enter, exit with escape)